 - Fate Worse Than Death: The ultimate punishment among Amish is "Shunning" (silent treatment) by the whole village.
 For someone brought up in such a community-based culture, being cast out and ignored by said community can turn into this trope.
 The Values Dissonance, as well as possibilities for Moral Dissonance, involved in the shunning process often gets a lot of attention in fiction and public consciousness, to the point that shunning tends to be the next thing an outsider knows about the Amish after "they don't use electricity."

-- Initiation Ceremony: The famous Rumspringam which is widely believed to be a time in which Amish youth can experiment with living in the outside world and then make an informed choice about whether or not to be baptized.
+- Initiation Ceremony: The famous Rumspringa which is widely believed to be a time in which Amish youth can experiment with living in the outside world and then make an informed choice about whether or not to be baptized.
 However, although some young people do rebel, it is really only supposed to be a time for socializing with other Amish youth and starting to date a person of the opposite sex.

-- It should be noted that it's not necessarily the technology they shun, but rather the electricity from the outside world.
+- Ludd Was Right: Almost all media portrayals of the Amish portray them as completely shunning anything more advanced than a pully.
+Despite media portrayals, it's not unusual to see Amish using cell phones or riding in (but not owning or driving) motor vehicles, and motorized tractors and other farm equipment are quite common.
+Levels of Schizo Tech vary from community to community, with each deciding independently what is and isn't allowed.
+It should be noted that it's not necessarily the technology they shun, but rather the electricity from the outside world.
 Most communities will allow Amish men and women to have important medical equipment in their house if it's needed, as a life is more important than a rule (if it needs electricity, they'll find a way).
 Other things like phones are often set up in a way so that they can receive calls, but not send them, or they are placed in a location that doesn't necessarily make them convenient to use.
 (The idea with the phones is that someone may be tempted to simply call their neighbour all the time instead of visiting them, placing the phone in an inconvenient location and/or restricting it to certain uses removes that).
 The focus is on their practicality, not their vanity.